bnonni/GTPylenium/README.md

      - Open Chrome, select the menu (3 vertical dots, top right), select help, select 'About Google Chrome.'
      - Open Firefox, select the Firefox menu option, select 'About Firefox.'
 5. Download and install [Google Chrome](https://www.google.com/chrome/) and [Firefox](https://www.mozilla.org/firefox/download/thanks/).
+6. Download [ChromeDriver v77.0.3865.10](https://chromedriver.storage.googleapis.com/index.html?path=77.0.3865.40/) and [GeckoDriver v0.25.0](https://github.com/mozilla/geckodriver/releases/tag/v0.25.0), and place them inside either the 1_BryanNonni_SeleniumTest.py folder or the 2_BryanNonni_SeleniumTest_With_Drivers (if you're on windows).
-6. On Windows, change line 1 in all programs from `#!/usr/bin/env python3` to `#!/c/Python37/python`
+7. On Windows, change line 1 in all programs from `#!/usr/bin/env python3` to `#!/c/Python37/python`

 ## Which is which?
 1. [1_BryanNonni_SeleniumTest.py](./1_BryanNonni_SeleniumTest.py) contains the adapted file without drivers included.
-2. [2_BryanNonni_SeleniumTest_With_Drivers](./2_BryanNonni_SeleniumTest_With_Drivers) contains the same file from the 1_BryanNonni_SeleniumTest.py folder but also includes the drivers needed to run the program.
+2. [2_BryanNonni_SeleniumTest_With_Drivers](./2_BryanNonni_SeleniumTest_With_Drivers) contains the same file from the 1_BryanNonni_SeleniumTest.py folder but also includes the drivers needed to run the program for a mac.
+If using windows, follow step
 3. [3_BryanNonni_SeleniumTest](./3_BryanNonni_SeleniumTest) contains the originally written program that takes user inputs and adapts the test to those inputs.
 Also included are multiple versions of the drivers.

 ## Now You Know, Time to Go
 ### To execute the program in [1_BryanNonni_SeleniumTest.py](./1_BryanNonni_SeleniumTest.py/BryanNonni_SeleniumTest.py)
 * Note: If using a windows OS, change line 1 from `#!/usr/bin/env python3` to `#!/c/Python37/python`
-1. Follow steps 5 and 6 from the `Know Before You Go` section, if necessary.
+1. Follow steps 5, 6 and 7 from the `Know Before You Go` section, if necessary.
-2. Download [ChromeDriver v77.0.3865.10](https://chromedriver.storage.googleapis.com/index.html?path=77.0.3865.40/) and [GeckoDriver v0.25.0](https://github.com/mozilla/geckodriver/releases/tag/v0.25.0), and place them inside the 1_BryanNonni_SeleniumTest.py folder.
-3. Change directories via terminal into this folder `cd 1_BryanNonni_SeleniumTest.py`
+2. Change directories via terminal into this folder `cd 1_BryanNonni_SeleniumTest.py`
-4. Execute script either using the python interpreter command `python3 BryanNonni_SeleniumTest.py` or simply using traditional bash execution `./BryanNonni_SeleniumTest.py`
+3. Execute script either using the python interpreter command `python3 BryanNonni_SeleniumTest.py` or simply using traditional bash execution `./BryanNonni_SeleniumTest.py`
-5. Watch the console for test results.
+4. Watch the console for test results.

 ### To execute the program in [2_BryanNonni_SeleniumTest_With_Drivers](./2_BryanNonni_SeleniumTest_With_Drivers/BryanNonni_SeleniumTest.py)
 * Note: If using a windows OS, change line 1 from `#!/usr/bin/env python3` to `#!/c/Python37/python`
-1. Follow steps 5 and 6 from the `Know Before You Go` section and step 1 from the `Now You Know, Time to Go` section, if necessary.
+1. Follow steps 5, 6 and 7 from the `Know Before You Go` section, if necessary.
 2. Change directories via terminal into this folder `cd 2_BryanNonni_SeleniumTest_With_Drivers`
 3. Execute script either using the python interpreter command `python3 BryanNonni_SeleniumTest.py` or simply using traditional bash execution `./BryanNonni_SeleniumTest.py`
 4. Watch the console for test results.